a little boy hiking in the middle of the Badlands National Park

-If you are seeking adventure travel, hiking trails with picturesque views, and wildlife in their natural habitat, there’s no better place than U.S. national parks.
+If you are seeking adventure travel, hiking trails with picturesque views, and wildlife in their natural habitat, there’s no better place than a U.S. national park.
 While you can visit the national parks year round, some are just better to experience in the summer.
 Not sure which one to visit?
-After numerous road trips to many of our beautiful national parks, I have hand picked our family’s 7 favorite national parks to visit with kids in the summertime.
+After numerous road trips to many beautiful national parks, I have hand picked our family’s 7 favorite national parks to visit with kids in the summertime.

 Some of the links on this post are affiliate links.
 When clicking on the links and booking travel, I receive a small commission with no extra costs for you.
 Please note, I only recommend brands I actually use and trust.
 Please see full disclosure here.